ACT Work Ready Communities Academy

 - LEADERSHIP: We help WRC teams figure out who needs to be at the table and how they can assist to make sure success happens.

-Composition of state leadership team should consist of state senior staff with decision-making authority that includes:
+State leadership team should consist of state senior staff with decision-making authority that includes:

 - Governor's office policy advisor